dewi-alliance/grants/readme2.md

 Here is the primary criteria for DeWi grant applicants:

-- Implements or utilizes HNT
+- Implements or utilizes HNT, including but not limited to blockchain and radio/wireless usecases.
 - Max $100,000 USD
 - Timeframe: up to 12 months to Proof of Concept (poc)
 - Preferably Open source license (GPL, MIT, CC)